 Lesson: All life is considered spiritual.

-On this journey called life we all have to face our mortality.
+On this journey called life, we all have to face our mortality.
 As a proverb says, take from death before death takes from us.
-Let’s learn to take these lessons from death and die to the false self in order to appreciate all of life.
-Andrea Chappelle, a friend I met on my journey of life recited the prayer of St Francis, the last few lines of which state: “It is in giving that we receive, in pardoning that we are pardoned, and in dying that we are born to eternal life.”
+Let’s learn to take these lessons from death and die to the false self to appreciate all of life.
+Andrea Chappelle, a friend I met on my journey of life, recited the prayer of St Francis, the last few lines of which state: “It is in giving that we receive, in pardoning that we are pardoned, and in dying that we are born to eternal life.”

 Share This Story